metaflow-ai/neural_style/README.md

-# DeepBack

-Hello traveler!
+# A journey into Neural Style
+Hello!

-This repository contains some work i did on the neural style algorithm to understand it better.
+This repository contains some work i did on the neural style algorithm to get a better sense of it.
 You can find all the different script to download, pretrain and train model.
 Using tensorflow, tensorboard and Keras.

-You potentially can move on Theano backend for Keras, ut you night have to tweak some stuff here and there then.
+You potentially can change the Keras backend to Theano, but you might have to tweak some stuff here and there then.

 ## Architecture
 - **data:** Holds all images input/outputs
-- **docker:** Holds the dockerfile used to run those experiments (see the docker seciont for more information)
+- **docker:** Holds the dockerfile used to run those experiments (see the docker section for more information)
 - **mobile_app:** Holds all the mobile files and README to make your tensorflow model work on IOS
 - **models:** Holds models/layers python python files + models architecture/weights output files
+  - **ATrouConvolution** layer for Keras
+  - **ConvolutionTranspose2D** layer for Keras
+  - **ScaledSigmoid** layer for Keras
 - **perf:** Holds very simple perf scripts to have an idea on how much you loose when you go from the titan X to an iphone 6s...
 - **tests:** Holds some tests sherlocks
 - **torch:** Holds some work done in torch, especially a keras neural net importer